 River Valley Gateway does not offer routine veterinary services nor invasive surgical procedures.
 However, River Valley Gateway does offer three levels of COMFORT CARE, LEVEL ONE which is palliative care, LEVEL TWO which is early hospice care and LEVEL THREE which is advanced hospice care.
 We will work with your primary veterinary hospital in obtaining recent diagnostic tests to help complete an individualized plan.
 Occasionally, additional diagnostics or repeat diagnostics may be necessary to modify an already existing plan.
 When necessary your pet may need to travel to your regular veterinarian’s office for these tests.
 However, because we would like to keep the pet at home as much as possible, blood draws can be done in the home in most circumstances.
 If River Valley Gateway obtains blood for testing, blood work results may not be available until the next day.

-Our In-Home Hospice Process
+The In-Home Hospice Process with our Mobile Vet:

 Initial home visit and medical assessment for quality of life (1 - 2 hours)

 review of your pet’s medical records

 disease education to understand the disease process and what can be anticipated

 pain assessment and client education on quality of life pain scales

 assistance with mobility issues